PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Is PG&E just creating a new fee they can raise forever?

-Short answer: It sure looks like it.
+Short answer: it sure looks like it.

 It’s the part of your PG&E bill that belongs to PG&E for eternity.